ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcTrace/UsageTrcServer.md

 applied to the TCP server and refer to ZS::Trace::STrcServerSettings which settings can be applied for method tracing through the trace server.

-If you don't pass any arguments to CIpcTrcServer::CreateInstance a trace server named "ZSTrcServer" is created.
-Internally some ZSQtLib modules and classes are trying to access a trace server with this name.
-If you create one with this name those ZSQtLib modules and classes are using this trace server to trace their method calls.
+The trace server is a singleton class which has to be created by the static method CIpcTrcServer::CreateInstance which creates a trace server named 'ZSTrcServer'.

 As default the trace server will listen at port 24763 for incoming connections.
-If this port is already used or if you want to use more than just one trace server you need to change the port.
+If this port is already used you need to change the port.

 After the trace server has been created the previously used settings for the trace server got to be recalled.
 You may use the QSettings class to store the hostSettings and the traceSettings.
 But you only need to save those values which differ from the default values.
-How this can be accomplished is not shown in the code lines below but this should be simple enough to implement your own "readSettings" and "saveSettings" method and include the host and trace settings for the trace server.
+How this can be accomplished is not shown in the code lines below but this should be simple enough to implement your own 'readSettings' and 'saveSettings' methods and include the host and trace settings for the trace server.

 During runtime the trace admin objects will be changed concerning their enabled and detail level states.